wp-plugins/edge-suite/readme.txt

 * If "stage" or "_preloader" are not found, disable other plugins for testing to check if they might interferer.

 * For testing remove all other fancy JavaScript like galleries, slideshows, etc. that are placed alongside the animation, the JS might collide.

+* Enable the JS debug log in the settings

+* Enable jQuery no-conflict mode in the settings

 = Head Cleaner: Animations don't show up =